Poolish

 Use a clear container.
 Glass or clear plastic lets you see bubble development and rise without opening the lid.
 Mark the starting level with a rubber band to track expansion.

 Weigh your yeast.
 At 0.1g, eyeballing is unreliable.
 A precision scale that reads to 0.1g makes consistent poolish possible.
 Alternatively, dissolve 1g of yeast in 100g of water and use 10g of that solution.
+This dilution trick changed my poolish game completely.

 Control temperature.
 Fermentation speed doubles with every 5°C increase.
 If your kitchen is warm (25°C+), use less yeast or refrigerate after 4 hours to slow things down.

 Do not add salt.
 Salt inhibits yeast activity.
-The poolish ferments without salt — salt is added only to the final dough.
+The poolish ferments without salt.
+Salt is added only to the final dough.

 Plan backward.
 Decide when you want to mix your dough, then count backward 8-16 hours to determine when to mix the poolish.
 For morning baking, mix the poolish the evening before.